jsegoviamartin/jsegoviamartin.github.io/_pages/cv.md

 Diploma in Economics.
 Complutense University of Madrid (UCM).

 2014 - 2015	\
 MSc in Science of Language (1st class).
-Spec.
-Computer Science.
 UNED.

 2007 – 2014	\
 BA.+ MA. in Philology.
 UNED.